Bikram-ghuku/Interiit_dev_task/README.md

 1) Added a login screen to autheticate users and store the data in localstorage.
 2) Added a tree structure.
 Used a recursive component to build the tree struture.
 Added dropdown icons.
 3) Added a modal to view the information of the product.
+4) Search functionality to searh godowns:
+    - Finds a godown via its name.
+    - Adds the parents of the search godown (if exsists).
+    - Adds the children of the search godown(if exsists).

 ## Setup instructions